 Elizabeth and her dog, Millie, in the Puget Sound

-I was born and raised in East Tennessee, straight from the mountains of Appalachia.
+I was born and raised in the Appalachian Mountains of East Tennessee.

 When I was 13, I was offered a monetary gift to attend an elite all-girls’ high school.
-I accepted the gift, which created some weird family drama, but that’s a different story.
+I accepted the gift, which created some weird family drama, but that’s for a different time.

-Without truly knowing why, I often felt different in comparison to my friends and classmates, and that basically followed me around forever.
-My family life was complicated, and I felt ashamed of that.
-I left home as soon as I could, and attended the University of Tennessee, where I started carving out my own path.
+Without truly knowing why, I often felt different in comparison to my peers, and that basically followed me around forever.
+My family life was complicated, and I felt ashamed because of it.
+I left home as soon as I could and attended the University of Tennessee, where I tried to start carving out my own path.

-When I was twelve weeks pregnant, my mother found out she had cancer.
+When I was twelve weeks pregnant, we found out my mother had cancer.
 She died before my baby turned one.
-We got pregnant again almost three years later, and in my last trimester, my brother died of alcohol-induced liver failure.
+Almost three years later we got pregnant again, and in my third trimester, I lost my big brother to alcohol-induced liver failure.
 He was 36.
-After our second baby was born, my husband accepted a new job in Seattle, WA.
-In the spring of 2017, we moved across the country with a toddler and a newborn, and a whole new set of circumstances.
+One month after our second baby was born, my husband accepted a new job in Seattle, WA.
+It felt like a new adventure, and within two quick months, we had moved across the country with a toddler and a newborn, and a whole new set of circumstances.

 It didn’t take long to fall in love with the Pacific Northwest, maybe because we were open to a fresh start.
-Four years into our new life, I got the call that my father had died.
-In a matter of seven swift years, I had created my own family unit, while my entire family of origin had vanished.
+Yet, four years into our new life, I received the call that my father had died.
+In seven years, I had created my own family unit, while my entire family of origin had vanished.
 Life became very, very dark.

-I felt the urge to write more regularly when my mind wouldn’t stop racing, and I had to get it out of my body.
-Stacks and stacks of journals became filled with chicken scratches of my desperate mania.
-Overtime, I found a way to reconnect with nature and its natural laws, and step by step, I pulled myself out of hell.
+I felt the urge to write more regularly when my mind wouldn’t stop racing, and I had to get it out of my circuits.
+Piles of journals became filled with the chicken scratches of my desperate mania.
+Overtime, I found myself reconnecting with the world around me, and step by step, I pulled myself out of hell.

 About Me